cyber-dojo/versioner/README.md

 # cyberdojo/versioner docker image

 - A docker-containerized micro-service for [cyber-dojo](http://cyber-dojo.org).
-- Records a consistent set of images for all the cyber-dojo server's micro-services.
+- Records a consistent set of image tags for all the cyber-dojo server's micro-services.
 - Used by the main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo) script

-For example, the image cyberdojo/versioner:5e3bc0b was created from a commit to this repo with a sha beginning 5e3bc0b and its /app/.env file holds the names of a consistent set of service images which can be used to bring up a cyber-dojo server:
+For example, the image cyberdojo/versioner:5e3bc0b was created from a commit to this repo with a sha beginning 5e3bc0b and its /app/.env file holds the tags of a consistent set of service images which can be used to bring up a cyber-dojo server:
 ```bash
 $ cyber-dojo update 5e3bc0b